SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 to use that type as a property wrapper.
 When you apply this attribute to a type, you create a new, custom attribute with the same name as the type.
-Apply that new attribute to a property to wrap access to the property through an instance of the wrapper type.
+Apply that new attribute to a property of a class, structure, or enumeration to wrap access to the property through an instance of the wrapper type.
+Local and global variables can't use property wrappers.

+.. assertion:: property-wrappers-cant-go-on-variables
+    :compile: true

+    >> @propertyWrapper struct UselessWrapper { var wrappedValue: Int }
+    >> func f() {
+    >>     @UselessWrapper let d: Int = 20
+    >>     print(d)
+    >> }
+    !! /tmp/swifttest.swift:3:5: error: property wrappers are not yet supported on local properties !! @UselessWrapper let d: Int = 20
+    !! ^

 The wrapper must define a ``wrappedValue`` instance property.
 The *wrapped value* of the property